jsren/osdev-workshop/_pages/parts_1/registers-arithmetic.md

 x86 supports all of the basic arithmetic and logical operations, such as addition, subtraction, multiplication, division, ORing, ANDing, etc.

+Multiplication and division have a more complex usage, which is discussed below.
+{: .notice--info}

 | Instruction | Description |
 | ----------- | ----------- |